-Verizon's lease was expiring just as the debt service guaranteed by the City would have been required.
-This would have resulted in the City having to increase its annual debt service expenses by approximately \$1.88 million per year in 2016 and thereafter to \$7.35 million upon maturity).
+Verizon's lease was expiring just as the debt service guaranteed by the City would be have required the City to increase its annual debt obligations from \$1.88 million in 2016 per year to \$7.35 million upon maturity).
 The Commonwealth of Pennsylvania agreed to move approximately 800 employees that had been working at the Old State Hospital Building to the Verizon Tower and a complicated repayment arrangement was put into place.
 It would be difficult to overstate the value of the Commonwealth of Pennsylvania's efforts to help the City resolve this very significant debt problem.
 The Commonwealth is paying rent and conditional rent is also now being paid in connection with the leasing of the building reducing the City's liability by tens of millions of dollars.
 Additional local service taxes, additional parking taxes, and the benefits associated with having an additional 800-900 employees located downtown continue to be realized in the City.